-To establish brand consistency publicly, OpenTable created a custom brand kit at brand.opentable.com.
+To establish brand consistency publicly, OpenTable created a custom brand kit at brand.opentable.com using WordPress.
 This website explains all aspects of OpenTable’s brand, from visual elements and guidelines to their overall brand story.

 OpenTable clearly defines the connection between their brand voice and their visual brand, proving that they understand the importance of the OpenTable persona.

 Their voice guidelines state, “a consistent voice and tone, combined with visuals that express our brand story, help us to express this through a cohesive, recognizable brand personality.”